Money in Czech Republic

 Czech Republic - Money

-At its 30 September meeting, the Board of the Czech National Bank (CNB) decided to raise the two-week repo rate by 75 basis points to 1.50%, marking the third consecutive hike and surprising markets on the upside.
-In addition, the CNB increased the Lombard rate from 1.75% to 2.50% and the discount rate from 0.05% to 0.50%.
-However, the decision was not unanimous: Five out of the seven members were in favor, but two voted to stand pat.
+At its 22 June meeting, the Board of the Czech National Bank (CNB) decided to raise the two-week repo rate by 125 basis points, from 5.75% to 7.00%, marking the ninth consecutive hike and bringing the key rate to its highest level since 1999.
+In addition, the CNB increased the Lombard rate to 8.00% from 6.75% and the discount rate to 6.00% from 4.75%.
+However, the decision was not unanimous: Two of the seven members voted to stand pat.

 Czech Republic - Money Data